“As soon as you meet him,” says one of Rabbi Andrew’s students, “you just know that he loves to teach.”

 “It was my freshman year in college.
 I was doing a research project on my family’s immigration to the U.S for an American History course when I stumbled across a photo of my great-great grandfather.
 He was a rabbi.
 I remember looking at his photo and just feeling this incredible desire to reconnect to his culture…to my culture.
 That was the beginning of this amazing journey, a journey that thankfully continues today.”

 Rabbi Andrew is proud of the fact that he became a bar mitzvah when he was 26 years old.
-As often explains, he knows firsthand what it feels like to have questions about Judaism and be too embarrassed to ask them.
+As he often explains, he knows firsthand what it feels like to have questions about Judaism and be too embarrassed to ask them.
 Rabbi Andrew frequently reminds his students that all questions are good questions, all questions can teach.
 And he believes that no matter what your Jewish background is, you have the potential to teach others.
 “We are all teachers and students,” is one of his favorite lines.

 Rabbi Andrew is a very strong supporter of Israel and is not shy when it comes to speaking up for the security and wellbeing of both Israel and the United States.
 Given his willingness to take a stand and his knowledge of radical extremist groups right here in the U.S., Rabbi Andrew is frequently called upon to engage community leaders in important conversations pertaining directly to our safety and the safety of our children.

-Rabbi Andrew was recently awarded The Spirit of Family Award By Jewish Family Service of Broward County.
+Rabbi Andrew was awarded The Spirit of Family Award By Jewish Family Service of Broward County.
 This award was presented to him in recognition of his efforts to support and compliment the work of Jewish Family Service, a social service agency which helps those in need of food, shelter, financial support, counseling and companionship.

 Hi,